marv0/marv0.github.io/_posts/2025-10-07-SSL-for-Jekyll-blog.md

 https://username.github.io

 ```
+✅ GitHub Pages **automatically enables HTTPS** for it.

+To confirm:

+Go to your repository on GitHub.

+Click Settings → Pages.

+Under “Custom domain” and “Enforce HTTPS”, ensure “Enforce HTTPS” is checked.

+That’s it — your site will always redirect to HTTPS.

 HTML defines a long list of available inline tags, a complete list of which can be found on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).